csc-training/elements-of-hpc/supercomputer/supercomputer_performance.md

 * To understand how powerful a Supercomputer is and compare it with other ones, there are few metrics.
 The oldest and most classic one is the floating operations per second (FLOPs).
 This measures the performance of a processor and not only.

 * What is a FLOPs?
-If we do the calculation for example, 2.1 + 4.3 = 6.5 in one second, then this is one operation in one second, which means 1 FLOPs.
-It is a calculation between real numbers.
+If we do the calculation for example, 2.1 + 4.3  in one second, then this is one floating-point operation per second, which means 1 FLOPs, it is a calculation between real numbers.

 * When a computer can execute 1 billion FLOPs, then we can say it is 1 GigaFlops (GFLOPs).
-Similarly, we call 1TeraFlops (TFlops) for one trillion (10^12) FLOPs, and  1 PetaFlops (PFLOPs) when a supercomputer can execute 1 quadrillion or 10^15 FLOPs.
+Similarly, we call 1 TeraFlops (TFlops) for one trillion (10^12) FLOPs, and 1 PetaFlops (PFLOPs) when a supercomputer can execute 1 quadrillion or 10^15 FLOPs.

 ### High Performance Linpack (HPL)